-There is a small literature that argues that the benefits of international credit do not accrue to the recipient developing country, ending up, instead, benefiting the donors or in the coffers of large corporations that sell goods to the developing country.
-The aim of this paper is to subject this claim to careful theoretical scrutiny.
-What we find is that, while there is no reason to believe that this hypothesis is always or even generally true, there do exist parametric configurations under which it is valid.
-This is interesting enough because of its paradoxical nature.
-At first sight it seems that the availability of credit (or, more generally, availability of credit at better terms) cannot make the recipient nation worse off because the recipient has the option not to take the credit or to pay a higher interest than what the donors demand (by, for instance, burning money).
-However, such simple logic runs into difficulty in the domain of strategic international finance.
+There is a small literature that argues that the benefits of international credit do not accrue to the recipient developing country, ending up, instead, benefiting the donors or in the coffers of large corporations that sell goods to the developing country.1 The aim of this paper is to subject this claim to careful theoretical scrutiny.
+What we find is that, while this hypothesis need not always be true, there do exist parametric configurations under which it is valid.
+This is interesting because of its paradoxical nature.
+At first sight it seems that the availability of credit (or, more generally, availability of credit at better terms) cannot make the recipient, whether it be an individual or a nation, worse off because the recipient has the option not to take the credit or to pay a higher interest than what the donor demands (by, for instance, burning money).
+However, such simple logic runs into difficulty, especially in the domain of strategic international finance.

-We construct a formal model and show that when a nation buys goods from large corporations with monopolistic power, the availability of cheaper international credit may actually leave the recipient worse off.
-In particular, a poor developing country that is currently borrowing money from a profit-maximizing international bank or financial institution may become worse off if some 'benevolent' organization steps in, in place of the profit-maximizing bank, and begins to lend hard currency at a zero or subsidized interest rate.
+We construct a formal model and show that, when a nation buys goods from large corporations with monopolistic power, the availability of cheaper credit may actually leave the recipient worse off.
+In particular, a poor developing country that is currently borrowing money from a profit-maximizing international bank or financial institution may become worse off if some 'benevolent' organization steps in, in place of the profit-maximizing bank, and begins to lend hard currency at zero or a subsidized interest rate.
+Since public foreign lending is usually motivated by altruism and the need to fill in for market failures (Eaton, 1989, p.
+1308) it seems quite surprising to find that there are situations where the recipient nation does better when it gets its foreign capital from private sources.